-Gay marriage is recognized in Germany, just like heterosexual marriage.
-Thus, both spouses are allowed to change their last name, to support each other financially and to ask for financial aid in case of divorce.
+Since 2001, Germany recognizes gay civil partnerships; same sex marriage is not currently recognized.
+Thus, both partners are allowed to change their last name, to support each other financially and to ask for financial aid in case of break-up.
 Gay widows and widowers are also eligible for a state pension.

-To notify local authorities of your intention to marry, the following documents in original, along with a German transcribed and notarized copy are required:
+To notify the local authorities of your intention to marry, you need to present the following documents in original, along with German transcribed and notarized copies:

-- both partners' birth certificate (a new copy in general)
+- both partners' birth certificates (a new copy in general)

 - a divorce certificate in case of a previous marriage